thnew/pdf_page_count/README.md

 Or you install ghostscript for linux. http://www.ghostscript.com/

-here is one simple example how to use it:
+here are some examples how to use it:

 ```javascript
 // test with pdf with one page